chucobo124/programe_education/operation_tools.md

   1. Fill up all the questions
   2. Clone and Create your Repo in [Documentation](https://github.com/chucobo124/programe_education) finish your homework and return to me.
-  3. Create a repo which is your homework and answer your question with branch.s
+  3. Create a repo which is your homework and answer your question with branches.